icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 By opening the file `gradle.properties`, which is located in the root folder of the project, you can see the project build parameters.

 - Param `org.gradle.parallel` is responsible for the parallel execution of tasks (if the tasks do not depend on each other)
 - Param `org.gradle.jvmargs` is responsible for starting the Java machine and allocating memory to it.
+When setting this parameter, you should take into account the amount of RAM on your device and leave a couple of backup GB.
+For example, on a device with 16 GB of RAM, you can put `org.gradle.jvmargs=-Xmx8g`, the remaining 8 GB is quite enough to use the browser, etc., while waiting for the build to complete.
-- Param `org.gradle.workers.max` is responsible for the number of parallel "Workers" or processes (by default, the number of cores of your CPU)
+- Param `org.gradle.workers.max` is responsible for the number of parallel "Workers" or processes (by default, the number of cores of your CPU).
+In a similar way, you should leave a couple of backup cores for comfortable work until the build is completed.
+For example, on a computer with 8 cores, you can completely leave 6 workers: `org.gradle.workers.max=6`
 - The other parameters can be [found here](https://docs.gradle.org/current/userguide/build_environment.html).

 For a comfortable work, you can change the Gradle parameters not only for this project, but for all projects on your computer.